 The team was then brought to the screen with the live-action Suicide Squad (2016) from David Ayer in what Warner Brothers were promoting as their DC Extended Universe in an attempt to rival the Marvel Cinematic Universe.
 A team made up of C-list super-villains seemed an odd choice but Warners seemed to be going through a phase a greenlighting whatever idea anybody pitched to them.
 Nobody much liked Suicide Squad but it did earn $746 million worldwide.
 The one success the film brought to the fore was Harley Quinn, as played by Margot Robbie, who became a major DC breakout character with Harley receiving her own animated film Batman and Harley Quinn (2017), an animated tv series Harley Quinn (2019- ) and then a flop film Birds of Prey and the Fantabulous Emancipation of One Harley Quinn (2020) where she headed a female-led team.
 There was also an animated Suicide Squad film with Suicide Squad: Hell to Pay (2018).

 The new director to take over the Suicide Squad franchise is James Gunn.
 Gunn started working at Troma Films, co-writing Tromeo & Juliet (1996) and Troma founder Lloyd Kaufman’s biography All I Need to Know About Filmmaking I Learned from the Toxic Avenger (1998), which later became the basis of the film Terror Firmer (1999).
 Gunn graduated to an A-list screenwriter of films such as Scooby-Doo (2002), Dawn of the Dead (2004) and Scooby Doo 2: Monsters Unleashed (2004) .
-He made his directorial debut with the alien monster movie Slither (2006), an affectionate homage to many of his genre favourites, the witty superhero spoof Super (2010), the Beezel segment of Movie 43 (2013) and then found wide acclaim with the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy: Vol. 2 (2017).
+He made his directorial debut with the alien monster movie Slither (2006), an affectionate homage to many of his genre favourites, the witty superhero spoof Super (2010), the Beezel segment of Movie 43 (2013) and then found wide acclaim with the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequels Guardians of the Galaxy: Vol. 2 (2017) and Guardians of the Galaxy: Vol. 3 (2023).
 He has also written The Belko Experiment (2016) and produced the anti-superhero film Brightburn (2019) and Avengers: Endgame (2019).

 In 2018, Gunn ended up being fired from the Guardians of the Galaxy franchise by Disney after a series of tweets were unearthed from back in 2009 where he made jokes about rape and sex with underage boys.
 Amid the uproar, he was promptly snapped up by Warner Brothers to head The Suicide Squad.
 Gunn vociferously apologised and Disney later agreed to reinstate him to the Guardians franchise.